JuanOlaya/Artificial-Intelligence/README.md

 ### 6. Software Patterns for Health Player Management

-Assignment: Manage the health for the main character and the enemies.
+Assignment 1: Manage the health for the main character and the enemies.
 For this assignment, you must to detect the collisions between NPC and the main properly using scritping and colliders in Unity.
 Then, create a health bar (HUD) that shows the amount of health for the main character.
 Take into account that this script must to management the Dying Behaviour and the Shove Reaction (character animations)

-Identify the software patterns that have been used by these scripts.
+Assignment 2: Identify the software patterns that have been used by these scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Online version](http://gameprogrammingpatterns.com/contents.html)

 ### 7. Interactive Experience
 For the video game is relevant includ the concepts of Game Design, such as: goals, score, rules, awards, convincing mechanics and vivid interactive storytelling.
 In addition, it is important to enrich the video game experience with: